 The two-day event, opened by Ghana’s Deputy Minister for Health Mr Kingsley Aboagye-Gyedu, set out to address the difficulties LMICs face with attaining UHC; and how to navigate inconsistent and dwindling healthcare funding.
 HTA was a key focus, with presentations including global experiences of HTA from eminent researchers, health economists and clinicians from the University of Ghana, Ghana’s National Health Insurance Authority, The Global Fund to Fight AIDS, Tuberculosis and Malaria, World Health Organization, HTAi, iDSI and more.

 During his keynote speech Mr Aboagye-Gyedu described how Ghana had incorporated HTA recommendations in its Standard Treatment Guidelines and Essential Medicines List because of its usefulness as tool to assuring value-for-money – from the design and management of benefit packages to the determination of reimbursement list of medicines.
-This follows a demonstration HTA study, carried out by Ghanian partners, with the support of iDSI, in 2016 which modelled different policy scenarios for the cost-effective management of hypertension.
-View our iDSI timeline to read more about Ghana’s journey towards UHC to date.
+This follows a View our iDSI timeline to read more about Ghana’s journey towards UHC to date.

 iDSI‘s newly released Health Technology Assessment Toolkit was launched at the event, with each delegate receiving the resource on a USB stick.
 The HTA Toolkit is a free, accessible resource for technical staff working in health policy keen to build HTA processes in their own countries and was developed in consultation with staff working in health policy around the world.